SELECT

 • You can use WITH (SAMPLE_RATIO = <value>) in a SELECT subquery.

-• SAMPLE_RATIO is not applicable inside Common Table Expressions (CTE).
+• SAMPLE_RATIO is not applicable on Common Table Expressions (CTE) but on the base tables.

 Warning